National strategy for Roma integration

 Each Member State was invited to appoint a National Contact Point for the National Roma Integration Strategy, with the authority to co-ordinate its development and implementation.
 In the case of Poland, it is the Ministry of Administration and Digitisation, Department of Religious Beliefs and National Ethnic Minorities.

-Poland’s strategy implementation
+Assessment of Poland’s strategy implementation

 In Spring 2014, the Commission adopted its assessment on the progress made in the implementation of the National Roma Integration Strategies in the four key areas of education, employment, healthcare and housing, as well as in the fight against discrimination and the use of funding.